chengjunyan1/lllm/README.md

 Prioritizing minimalism, modularity, and type safety, it is specifically optimized for research in program synthesis and neuro-symbolic AI.
 While these fields require deep architectural customization, researchers often face the burden of managing low-level complexities such as exception handling, output parsing, and API error management.
 LLLM bridges this gap by offering necessary abstractions that balance high-level encapsulation with the simplicity required for flexible experimentation.
+It also tries to make the code plain, compact, easy-to-understand, with less unnecessary indirection, thus easy for customization for different projects' needs, to allow researchers to focus on the core research questions.